artemis-beta/py-raildriver/README.md

 # py-raildriver

 Python interface to Train Simulator Classic.
 The aim of this project is to ease communication with either `raildriver64.dll` or `raildriver.dll` provided with Train Simulator.
-Requires Python 3.10+.
+The code in this version (v2+) requires Python 3.10+.
 The code is provided under the MIT license.

 ## Installation